ozand/docs_appender/COMPLETION_CERTIFICATE.md

 We thank you for the opportunity to enhance the File Combiner App.
 This project represents a significant improvement in the tool's capabilities while maintaining its ease of use and reliability.

-**Project Status: 🏆 COMPLETE AND VERIFIED 🏆**
+The recursive folder processing enhancement will provide significant value to users working with complex document organization tasks.

 ---

-*Certificate issued upon successful completion of all project deliverables*
+## 🎆 **CONGRATULATIONS ON PROJECT SUCCESS!** 🎆

+### **🎉 ENHANCEMENT SUCCESSFULLY DELIVERED! 🎉**

+**Project Status: 🏆 COMPLETE AND DELIVERED 🏆**

+---
+*Completion Certificate for the File Combiner App Recursive Folder Processing Enhancement project*